RobertWais/CampgroundManager/README.md

 I am currently going to work on storing the images in Firebase Storage and present them to the an employee role if they open up a site that contains an image.

+(March 26) Functionality for both employee and managers to pull or push images.
+Major improvements on UI to still be made

 --------------------------------------------------------------------------------------------------